 Housing, transportation, and food take the biggest bite out of your bank accounts.
 So these are the purchases you should spend the most time refactoring.

-Can you purchase a less expensive but trustworthy used car rather than a new one?
+Can you buy a less expensive but trustworthy used car rather than a new one?
 Can you downsize your house or live farther out in the country where real estate is cheaper?
 How can you shrink your house payment?

 It’s easier to live below your means when you are young and single.
 If you’ve recently graduated from college, search for alternative forms of housing.
 Live in a group house or bring on roommates to help you split the rent.

 Review these items carefully.
-They will provide the best chance for living far below your means.
+They provide the best chance for living far below your means.

 Find Ways to Increase Your Income